 Technology (3 credits of performing, visual arts or technology required for graduation)

-Design and Making I (½ credit)
+Introduction to Design Engineering (½ credit)

-Programming and Robotics I (½ credit)
+Introduction to Computer Programming (½ credit)

 Robotic Engineering (1 credit)